w3c/adapt/explainers/semantic-web-tools-using-well-known-destinations.md

 * **Standardized Interface**: AI agents can interact with Semantic Web Tools using standard MCP protocols
 * **Ecosystem**: Leverage the growing MCP ecosystem of tools and integrations

+#### WebMCP vs Traditional MCP Server Deployment

+**What is WebMCP?**
+WebMCP is a browser-based implementation of MCP that allows websites to expose tools directly through embedded JavaScript widgets.
+The website itself becomes an MCP server endpoint.

+**What is Traditional MCP Server?**
+Traditional MCP servers are standalone applications that implement standardized semantic web tools.
+A single server can provide tools that work across multiple websites by taking the target website URL as a parameter.

+**Both Approaches Support Well-known Destinations Standardization:**
+Since Well-known Destinations provides standardized discovery and navigation, both deployment models can implement the same standardized tools:

+**Traditional MCP Server Approach:**
+- Single server implements standardized tools like `discoverDestinations(url)`
+- Tools are centralized but work across any compliant website
+- Server handles the standardized discovery and navigation logic
+- Easier to maintain consistency across the tool implementations

+**WebMCP Approach:**
+- Each website implements the same standardized tools locally
+- Tools are distributed but follow the same semantic web standards
+- Websites expose their own Well-known Destinations through embedded widgets
+- Lower deployment barrier for individual website adoption

 ## Agentic AI Integration Patterns